wwd9135/wwd9135/README.md

 ## Impact so far
 - Managed security remediation for a 4,500+ device estate.
-- Built a patch compliance dashboard that automated reporting for the entire enterprise.
+- Built a PowerBi patch compliance dashboard that automated reporting for the entire enterprise, pulling data from 4 different REST apis.
 - Audited and secured 600+ high-risk accounts following a collaborative pen-test.